 new Thread(() -> System.out.println("In Java8, Lambda expression !!") ).start();

-3) Using Stream API and lambda expression we can achieve higher efficiency (parallel execution) in the case of bulk operations on collections.
+When combined with the Stream API, lambda expressions can achieve higher efficiency (through parallel execution) for bulk operations on collections.

 - static and default methods in interface